Introduction

 The Gemini 3 Model Card confirms the architecture is a highly refined “Sparse Mixture-of-Experts (MoE) Transformer” [1].

-Google DeepMind’s Gemini 3 has marked a pivotal moment in artificial general intelligence research by achieving a significant leap over the previous state of the art (SOTA) on the ARC-AGI-2 Semi-Private Evaluation, see the ARC Prize tweet with the ARC AGI-2 LEADERBOARD.
-This specific benchmark is critical because it prevents dataset contamination, forcing the model to rely entirely on fluid intelligence.
-By scoring 45.1% on tasks that require on-the-fly induction of abstract rules—essentially performing visual program synthesis without prior exposure—Gemini 3 demonstrates a definitive capability shift from statistical pattern matching to genuine System 2 reasoning.
+Google DeepMind’s Gemini 3 has marked a pivotal moment in artificial general intelligence research by achieving a significant leap on the ARC-AGI-2 Semi-Private Evaluation [10].
+This benchmark prevents dataset contamination, forcing the model to rely entirely on fluid intelligence.

 The Tool: “Antigravity”